NMUN Frequently Asked Questions

 2. Is there a head delegate fee?

 Yes, NMUN conferences charge the same amount for a head delegate fee as would be paid for a regular delegate fee.
-If you are not currently enrolled as a college student, you are not eligible to attend our conferences.
+If you are not currently enrolled as a university student, you are not eligible to attend our conferences.